schism-dev/schism/src/Utility/Pre-Processing/NWM/README.md

   Look for the "dirs" section in each "auto.pl".

+(5) If you get these scripts from Github, then you have to mannually download some large data files.
+    The download links are provided in:

+    DEM_USGS/REMOVED_FILE_LOCATION (not necessay if you are not working on the hgrid)

+    Hot/REMOVED_FILE_LOCATION

+    HYCOM_IRENE_PERIOD/REMOVED_FILE_LOCATION

+    If wget doesn't work on some clusters, just paste the link in your web browser.

+(6) Specifically for Stampede2:
-(5) Load_bathy does not work on Stampede2, because the module 'proj' (PROJ.4 - Cartographic Projections Library) is not available
+    (6.1) Load_bathy does not work on Stampede2, because the module 'proj' (PROJ.4 - Cartographic Projections Library) is not available
+    (6.2) request an interative session for Hot/ and HYCOM_nudge/, since they can take a while;
+    (6.3) You can also submit any "auto.pl" to queue.